 CareFusion cares about eliminating human error and infection in hospital settings.
 It sells medical equipment - infusion and respiratory ventilation systems - and accompanying disposables for infection prevention.
-The company's Pyxis brand automated medication dispensing units cut down on clinician error when dealing with patients in critical care settings.
-Its Alaris brand of infusion products includes software to reduce IV medication errors.
+The company's Pyxis automated medication dispensing units cut down on clinician error when dealing with patients in critical care settings.
+Its Alaris infusion products include software to reduce IV medication errors.
 The company also makes AVEA respiratory ventilation devices, SensorMedics pulmonary care products, and V. Mueller surgical instruments.
-CareFusion's ChloraPrep and MedMined products and software help prevent the spread of hospital-acquired infections.
+Other products and software help prevent the spread of hospital-acquired infections.
 Medical equipment maker Becton Dickenson is buying CareFusion.